cslotboom/planesections/README.md

 The core classes and API are complete, but development is still in progress.
 Expect some sytax changes before final release, however deprication warnings will be given for breaking changes.

-*NOTE:*
+**NOTE:**
-Units must be passed to the beam in a [consistent unit base for FEM](https://femci.gsfc.nasa.gov/units/index.html).
+Units for force and length be applied to the beam in a [consistent unit base for FEM](https://femci.gsfc.nasa.gov/units/index.html).
-For those using imeprial units, dedicated support may be added in the future.
+PlaneSections has been design with Metric units in mind in terms of scaling diagrams.
+For those using imperial units, dedicated support may be added in the future.

 ## Installation
 Package is installable through pip